zerospiel/docs/docs/admin/kof/kof-using.md

     end
 ```

-KOF UI can be accessed by following these steps:
+You can access the KOF UI by following these steps:

-1. Forward a port to KOF UI:
+1. Forward a port to the KOF UI:

     ```shell
     kubectl port-forward -n kof deploy/kof-mothership-kof-operator 9090:9090